 Moringa, native to the Himalayas in northern India, goes as back as more than 2000 years ago, where it is documented as a medicinal tree.
 In ayurvedic healing, an ancient health system, Moringa is said to cure over 300 diseases.

-The Romans imported the herb from India, West Africa and other regions in Asia and are known to have taken Moringa tea, ate the leaves and pods.
+The Romans imported the herb from India, West Africa and other regions in Asia and are known to have taken Moringa tea, and ate the leaves and pods.
 The greeks and Egyptians extracted the oil from Moringa seeds and used the oil as skin lotion and perfume.

 In the 19th century, there are mentions of Moringa plantations in the west indies, where the Moringa oil was extracted and exported to Europe for use in perfumes and as a lubricant for machines.

-After the conquest of the Persian empire and the Achaemenid Empire, Alexander the Great advanced towards India.
+After the conquest of the Persian empire and the Achaemenid Empire, Alexander the Great advanced toward India.
 He met his match in the Mauryan area of India, where it is said the Mauryan soldiers defeated him in 60 battles.
-The mauryan soldiers are said to have drunk Moringa leaf extracts during battle.
+The Mauryan soldiers are said to have drunk Moringa leaf extracts during battle.
 Because of the “Magic” moringa leaf extract drink, the Mauryan soldiers needed less sleep and rarely got sick.
 It is believed that it gave them more strength.